pelanne/twitter-always-following/README.md

 4. enable developer mode (top right)
 5. click "Load Unpacked" (top left) and select the twitter-always-following-extension folder

-After installation, the home tab should always load in the  Following tab.
+After installation, the Twitter home should always load in the  Following tab.